 Think of India, and one of the implicit things that come to mind is its diversity.
 We also don’t lag in displaying positive gestures of brotherhood with neighbors, when we instill indo- Asian fusion flavor to our fusion dishes.

 An expansive country, its population is second only to China, its languages are numerous, and every state is unique in its traditions, and very importantly, its food.

 There are tiny countries in the form of states embedded in our large nation.
 In fact, the regional food of the north may actually be totally alien to a person from the south.
 There are distinct cuisines for everyone with the Mehfil house specials and mixed platter dishes.

 Healthy and Diverse

-Contrary to traditional belief, authentic north Indian cuisine is not just about curry, chilies, and oil.
+Contrary to traditional belief, authentic Indian cuisine is not just about curry, chilies, and oil.
 As you get along with Indian food, you would start to realize that Indian food includes as many healthy and diverse vegetables and spices as you would want in traditional Canadian dishes.
 In fact, curry powder is actually a British innovation of imitating some of the flavors found in Indian food.

 And, not to mention the additional Indo-Asian flavor we put in our Hakka style dishes.